 Yeah, but that doesn’t automatically mean it IS true, either.

 One has to wonder.
 I met a beautiful lady this evening who made deep eye contact, explained that she is a nomad as well, and then noted that her travel style is by air.
 “Someone I’m meant to meet always sits next to me,” she explained.
 “Do you have an in with the ticket agents, or is it more cosmic than that?”
 I asked.

 Everyone seems concerned with their energy, and not in the physical sense.
 People SEE something, and make it clear that they don’t just mean “see.”
 Amateur high-ticket self-psychology is as robust an industry as ever, with organizations like Lifespring charging big bucks to teach new meanings to old words and give your life perspective.
 Almost everybody seems to non-electronically network, channel, or interface.
 An eccentric blimp fanatic calls himself the “flavior savior.”
 Christianity is still miraculously alive, along with countless profitable variants.
-And the AIDS scare remains in the news enough to obscure it’s true proportions, so mixed in with all the rest is a new and strangely perverted morality—increasingly linked, almost defensively, to spiritual matters.
+And with the AIDS scare dominating the media, mixed in with all the rest is a new and strangely perverted morality — increasingly linked, almost defensively, to spiritual matters.
 Most disturbing.

 But hey.
 That’s California.
 In this area, the multiplier of nonlinear terms is itself nonlinear; it’s a place where anything you want can not only be found, but expanded beyond all recognition.
 Therein lies the fun, and the energy <grin> that sparks all those new toys after which I habitually lust.
 Conservative attitudes do not heavy magic make.